Los Angeles Senior High School

 |Eligible for Reduced Lunch|

-- The district's graduation rate of 60% has decreased from 94% over five years.
+- The district's graduation rate of 60% has increased from 47% over five years.

 |School District Name||Los Angeles Unified School District|